bolblizt/CityWeather/README.md

 # CityWeather

-Weather App using OpenWeatherMap Api along with Alamofire.
+ Weather App using OpenWeatherMap Api along with Alamofire. <br />
-Using Storyboards and AutoLayout
+Using Storyboards and AutoLayout. <br />
-Develop in Swift 3
+Develop in Swift 3.<br />
+Works well with iPhone and iPhone plus <br />
+iPhone plus layout is different when in landscape mode <br />